okx/okexchain-docs/nodes/node-client/service-providers.md

 # Service Providers

-We define ‘service providers’ as entities providing services for end-users that involve some form of interaction within the OKC blockchain.
+We define ‘service providers’ as entities providing services for end-users that involve some form of interaction within the OKBC blockchain.
 More specifically, this document will be focused around the interactions with tokens.

 This section does not concern wallet builders that want to provide Light-Client functionalities.
-Service providers are expected to act as trusted point of contact for all the OKC blockchain end-users.
+Service providers are expected to act as trusted point of contact for all the OKBC blockchain end-users.

 ## High-level description of the architecture